Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > - [ ] Add 24 Currency Units to your character's inventory
 >   - You can spend these Currency Units to purchase items from the World Kit being used

-# 3. Adventuring
+# 2. Adventuring

 Once you've established your Adventuring Party of characters, there's only one thing left do: adventure!
-Adventuring can take many shapes and forms, but _Vade Mecum_ provides a general rule set for how to resolve the adventuring day.
+Adventuring can take many shapes and forms, but _Vade Mecum_ provides a general set of rulles for how to resolve the adventuring day.

-## 3.1 Skill Checks
+## 2.1 Skill Checks

 When a character performs an action of consequence, the Game Master will ask for a skill check.
-This includes the player rolling a number of dice based on the character's ability and the situational nature of the action.
+This includes the player rolling a number of dice determined by the character's ability and the difficulty of the action.
 Then based on the roll, the Game Master will resolve the outcome.

 For any skill check, the player will roll a number of D6 equal to `(Attribute + Skill + Advantage - Disadvantage)`.